MichaelCurrin/dotfiles/README.md

 # Dotfiles
 > Samples from my shell configs for Bash/ZSH and macOS/Linux

-I created this repo as content for my Dotfiles post series on [dev.to](https://dev.to).
-See [Part 1](https://dev.to/michaelcurrin/dotfiles-to-make-your-shell-awesome-1pa1) of the series.
+I created this repo as content for my **Dotfiles** post series on [dev.to](https://dev.to).
+See [Part 1](https://dev.to/michaelcurrin/dotfiles-to-make-your-shell-awesome-1pa1) of my series.

 ## Configs

-Covered in this project:
+Files covered in this project:

 Name                                | Description
 ---                                 | ---